 Take Grace’s story, for example.
 She was completely debt-free with $10,000 in the bank before she got married.
 Awesome!
 But when she said “I do” to her fiancé, Drew, she also agreed to $44,000 in student loans that Drew brought to the table.
 Ouch!

 “It was a challenge combining our money.
 I knew I needed to view it as our debt because we were now one,” Grace said.

+Remember, once you’re married, it’s our debt and our money, and it’s up to the two of you to work together and pay it off.
 After three and a half years of blood, sweat and tears, Grace and Drew became debt-free!
 By making a plan and sticking to it as a team, they reached freedom—as a couple.
 “I never had debt when I was single, so once we paid off the debt together, it felt like a huge accomplishment!”

 Grace and Drew made a poster of a thermometer and put it on their fridge to track progress.
 Every time they paid off some debt, they colored it a little higher, which showed them that every little bit made a difference.

-- Don’t refer to it as “your” debt.
+- Don’t refer to it as your debt.
 That one little word makes a big difference in both of your perspectives.

 - Don’t give up!
-Stick to the plan, and stick together.
+Stick to the plan and stick together.
 It’s not easy, but it’s definitely worth it.
-Find ways to motivate each other to stay gazelle intense about living without debt for good!
+Find ways to motivate each other to stay gazelle intense about living without debt for good.

 When it comes down to it, taking on some debt is a small price to pay to be with your lifetime love.
-Talking about these things now will strengthen your relationship and keep debt from getting in the way of a wonderful marriage.
+Talking about these things openly will strengthen your relationship and keep debt from getting in the way of a wonderful marriage.

 The way you deal with debt in your marriage will affect your family tree for generations to come.
 I dive into this in my brand-new book, Know Yourself, Know Your Money.